-What makes a good light?
+What makes a good Key light for live streamers?

 Let’s go into more detail on the mentioned points: